brentgroves/status/2024/week16.md

 ## How to deal with planned and unplanned reboots

 Used operators to install a 2 instance Postgres and MySQL InnoDB Cluster, and Redis cache database on 3 node K8s Clusters.
 Then rebooted the nodes in different ways to see what problems can arise and what can be done to fix them.
-Tested Kured which is meant to assist in the node reboot process while keeping software running on other nodes.
+Tested Kured which is meant to assist in the node reboot process while keeping software running on other nodes using a draining technique.

+## Old to new schemas

+- Migrate MySQL 8.0 Server to MySQL InnoDB which has a router and a group replication feature.
+The requirement for group replication is that all tables must have a primary key explicitly defined, but most of our MI tables do so this migration should not be difficult.
+- Azure CLI script to create an Azure SQL db that meets our data warehousing needs.
+- Migrate Azure SQL MI to Azure SQL db.
+Unfortunately, can't simply backup MI and import into SQL db, so, must write an ETL script.
+- Test backup for Azure SQL db once our Azure SQL MI schema is migrated to it.
+- Install Redis cache database onto k8s cluster running MySQL InnoDB and Postgres Clusters.
+- Then do planned and unplanned rebooting of K8s nodes trying to crash the software and figuring out what to do in each case.